AdobeDocs/experience-manager-cloud-service.en/help/overview/aem-cloud-service-on-unified-shell.md

 ## Accessing the AEM Inbox {#accessing-the-aem-inbox}

-The AEM inbox can be accessed by clicking on the bell icon in the unified shell.
+The AEM Inbox can be accessed by clicking on the bell icon in the unified shell.

 >[!INFO]
 >
-> The number indicated on the bell icon includes unread notifications across all solutions within that IMS Org and tasks listed in the AEM inbox.
+> The number indicated on the bell icon includes unread notifications across all solutions within that IMS Org and tasks listed in the AEM Inbox.

 ![image](/help/overview/assets/unifiedshell5.png)